ankane/searchkick/README.md

 end
 ```

-Add conversions to the index.
+You do **not** need to clean up the search queries.
+Searchkick automatically treats `apple` and `APPLES` the same.

-**Note**: You must specify the conversions field as of version `0.2.0`.
+Next, add conversions to the index.
+You must specify the conversions field as of version `0.2.0`.

 ```ruby
 class Product < ActiveRecord::Base